Council meeting suspended after heated exchanges during discussions on what needs to be done with a huge illegal waste dump in Derry

 "This cannot be allowed to drag any further."

-His call for a public inquiry was supported by a number of other councilors.
+His call for a public inquiry was supported by a number of other councillors.

 SDLP councillor Mary Durkan said ‘full scrutiny’ of the circumstances behind the Mobuoy dump was needed.